-Decentralized exchanges (DEXs) have no one entity controlling them—instead transactions are made peer-to-peer—and are thought to be more secure because they have no single point of failure (as well as no employees who could steal funds).
+Decentralized exchanges (DEXs) have no one entity controlling them—instead transactions are made peer-to-peer—and are thought to be more secure because they have no single point of failure.
 But these exchanges are still very new and can be more difficult to use, especially for those just learning crypto basics.

 Recommended: 2021 Crypto Investing Guide